-(in € millions) Non-current lease liabilities between 1 and 2 years between 3 and 5 years more than 5 years Lease liabilities related to property assets 0.8 0.3 0.3 0.2 Lease liabilities related to movable assets 4.4 2.2 1.6 0.6 Total 5.2 2.5 1.9 0.8
+(in € millions) Non-current lease liabilities between 1 and 2 years between 3 and 5 years more than 5 years Lease liabilities related to property assets 0.3 0.1 0.2 Lease liabilities related to movable assets 6.3 3.0 2.7 0.6 31/12/2021 6.6 3.0 2.8 0.8

-G. Data on the Group's shareholdings
+Data on the Group's shareholdings G.

-15. Investments in companies accounted for under the equity method: associates
+15 Investments in companies accounted for under the equity method: associates

 Investments in companies accounted for under the equity method are initially recorded at acquisition cost, including any goodwill and acquisition costs.
-Their carrying amount is then increased or decreased to recognise the Group's share of the entity's profits or losses after the date of acquisition.
+Their book value is then increased or decreased to recognise the Group's share of the entity's profits or losses after the date of acquisition.
 Whenever total losses are greater than the value of the Group's net investment in the equity-accounted entity, these losses are not recognised unless the Group has entered into a commitment to recapitalise the entity or provide it with funding.

 If there is an impairment indicator, the recoverable value is tested according to modalities similar to those described in Note 10.3 "Impairment of property, plant and equipment and intangible assets".
-Impairment losses shown by these impairment tests are recognised through profit and loss and as a deduction from the carrying amount of the corresponding investments.
+Impairment losses shown by these impairment tests are recognised through profit and loss and as a deduction from the book value of the corresponding investments.

-In order to present the Group's operational performance in the best way possible, the profit or loss of companies accounted for under the equity method is reported on a specific line, between the lines "Operating income from ordinary activities" and "ordinary operating income".
+In order to present the Group's operational performance in the best way possible, the profit or loss of companies accounted for under the equity method is reported on a specific line, between the lines "Operating income from ordinary activities" and "ordinary operating